Goya’s CEO falsely claims Trump is the ‘real,’ ‘legitimate’ president. Critics call for a boycott.

 “I don’t believe I should speak politically or in a faith-based manner on behalf of the company,” he said.
 “But I leave open the possibility of speaking on behalf of myself.”

-Onstage in Orlando, Unanue made a number of false claims on Sunday, saying that “not only the presidential election” but the “Georgia election,” a state which Trump lost, was “not legitimate.”
+Onstage in Orlando, Unanue made a number of false claims, saying that “not only the presidential election” but the “Georgia election,” a state which Trump lost, was “not legitimate.”
 The executive also referenced baseless claims that mail-in ballots were fraudulent.

 “As a citizen of the United States, I think I’m allowed to vote once, once — not twice, or three times, or 10 times,” Unanue said.